Bear worship: Nivkh

-Ainu bear worship
+Ainu

-The Ainu people, who live on select islands in the Japanese archipelago, call the bear “kamuy” in their language, which translates to mean "god".
-While many other animals are considered to be gods in the Ainu culture, the bear is the head of the gods.
+The Ainu people, who live on select islands in the Japanese archipelago, call the bear “kamuy” in the Ainu language, which translates to mean "god".
+Many other animals are considered to be gods in the Ainu culture, but the bear is the head of the gods.
 For the Ainu, when the gods visit the world of man, they don fur and claws and take on the physical appearance of an animal.
 Usually, however, when the term “kamuy” is used, it essentially means a bear.
 The Ainu people willingly and thankfully ate the bear as they believed that the disguise (the flesh and fur) of any god was a gift to the home that the god chose to visit.

-While on Earth – the world of man – the Ainu believed that the gods appeared in the form of animals.
-The gods had the capability of taking human form, but they only took this form in their home, the country of the gods, which is outside the world of man.
-To return a god back to his country, the people would sacrifice and eat the animal sending the god's spirit away with civility.
-This ritual is called Omante and usually involves a deer or adult bear.
+The Ainu believed that the gods on Earth, the world of man, appeared in the form of animals.
+The gods had the capability of taking human form but only in their home, the country of the gods, which is outside the world of man.
+To return a god to his country, the people would sacrifice and eat the animal sending the god's spirit away with civility.
+The ritual was called Omante and usually involved a deer or adult bear.

-Omante occurred when the people sacrificed an adult bear, but when they caught a bear cub they performed a different ritual which is called Iomante, in the Ainu language, or Kumamatsuri in Japanese.
-Kumamatsuri translates to "bear festival" and Iomante means “sending off”.
+Omante occurred when the people sacrificed an adult bear, but when they caught a bear cub, they performed a different ritual which is called Iomante, in the Ainu language, or Kumamatsuri in Japanese.
+Kumamatsuri translates to "bear festival," and Iomante means "sending off."
 The event of Kumamatsuri began with the capture of a young bear cub.
-As if he was a child given by the gods, the cub was fed human food from a carved wooden platter and was treated better than Ainu children for they thought of him as a god.
-If the cub was too young and lacked the teeth to properly chew food, a nursing mother will let him suckle from her own breast.
-When the cub reaches 2–3 years of age, the cub is taken to the altar and then sacrificed.
-Usually, Kumamatsuri occurs in midwinter when the bear meat is the best from the added fat.
-The villagers will shoot it with both normal and ceremonial arrows, make offerings, dance, and pour wine on top of the cub corpse.
-The words of sending off for the bear god are then recited.
-This festival lasts for three days and three nights to properly return the bear god to his home.
+As if he were a child given by the gods, the cub was fed human food from a carved wooden platter and was treated better than Ainu children for they thought of him as a god.
+If the cub was too young and lacked the teeth to properly chew food, a nursing mother would let him suckle from her own breast.
+When the cub reached 2–3 years of age, the cub was taken to the altar and then sacrificed.
+Usually, Kumamatsuri occurred in midwinter, when the bear meat is the best from the added fat.
+The villagers would shoot it with both normal and ceremonial arrows, make offerings, dance, and pour wine on top of the cub corpse.
+The words of sending off for the bear god were then recited.
+The festival lasted for three days and three nights to properly return the bear god to his home.